markonikovic/globalBondTraining/README.md

 ### Hourly Service

-- terms:
+- **important terms**:
     - road show
     - hour service
     - garage-to-garage

 - What is *garage to garage* principle?
     - The hours start when the driver leaves the base until it returns the base.